 Relocation Program definition

 Relocation Program means the Cinergy Corp.
-Relocation Program or any successor to that program, as in effect on the date of the Executive's termination of employment.
+Relocation Program, or any similar program or successor to that program, as in effect on the date of the Executive’s termination of employment.

 Relocation Program.
 To assist you in your relocation from 000 Xxxxxxx Xxxxx, Xxxxxx, XX 00000 to the Lincolnshire, IL or Chicago, IL metropolitan region, you are eligible for the executive benefits which are described in the ACCO Brands Relocation Program Employee Handbook (“Program”) materials enclosed with this Offer Letter.
 We also agree to provide you with the following exceptions to this Program as described below, and except for these specific exceptions, all other requirements as described under the Program are applicable.